Imperial-Brew/PaperlessReporting/docs/logging.md

-# Logging and Error Handling Improvements
+# Logging and Error Handling

-This document describes the improvements made to logging and error handling in the PaperlessReporting application.

 ## Overview

-The following improvements have been made:

-1. **Centralized Logging Configuration**
-   - Consistent logging format across the application
-   - Support for different log levels
-   - Support for correlation IDs to track requests
-   - JSON formatting for structured logging

-2. **Custom Exception Hierarchy**
-   - Base `PaperlessError` class for all application-specific errors
-   - Specialized exceptions for different types of errors (API, webhook, S3, etc.)
-   - Support for detailed error information to aid in debugging

-3. **Improved Error Handling**
-   - More granular error handling with specific exception types
-   - Better error messages with context information
-   - Proper exception propagation and handling

-4. **Request Tracking**
-   - Correlation IDs to track requests across components
-   - Context information added to log records
-   - Middleware to set correlation IDs for HTTP requests
+This document describes the logging and error handling system in the PaperlessReporting application.

 ## Centralized Logging Configuration